 If a judge expresses a view and then considers the conference briefs as evidence (unless there are unequivocal concessions) and thereafter disposes of substantive issues on a final basis in the absence of consent, this runs contrary to the objectives of the Rules.
 It undermines the ability of parties to come to conferences with resolution and compromise in mind and express settlement positions, for fear of their positions being considered evidence so as to dispose of the matter on a final basis.

 This case highlights the dangers of being self-represented.
-While the residents of Ontario who go to court without a lawyer have an absolute right to expect procedural fairness and that the judges will obey the Family Law Rules, unfortunately this does not always happen.
-At least if you have a lawyer with you, chances are a bit better that the judge will not brazenly disobey the rules.
+While the residents of Ontario who go to court without a lawyer have an absolute right to expect procedural fairness and that the judges will obey the Family Law Rules, unfortunately, this does not always happen.
+At least if you have a family lawyer with you, chances are a bit better that the judge will not brazenly disobey the rules.

 133. To repeat, conferences are intended to assist in getting parties to a settlement or to trial readiness and to attempt to avoid motions.
 Conferences are not intended to be used as venues in which to determine opposed substantive matters on a final basis.
 They are not meant, and could not have been intended, to prevent a person from having an opportunity to be fairly heard according to the Rules.
-At conferences, it may often be appropriate to make procedural orders or temporary orders to preserve positions, provide for temporary support (based on sworn financial statements and undisputed facts), ensure necessary disclosure, and move the case along.
+At conferences, it may often be appropriate to make procedural orders or temporary orders to preserve positions, provide temporary support (based on sworn financial statements and undisputed facts), ensure necessary disclosure, and move the case along.
 However, seldom (if ever) should a final order be made at a conference when it is opposed and not on consent.